ChrisVeigl/AngelinaReader/README.md

 This solution can also be installed as a standalone program on a personal computer and can be used through a command-line interface.

 Video presentation: https://youtu.be/_vcvxPtAzOM

-This service is available at the address: http://angelina-reader.ru

 ### Solution key features